-- Note 2 This permit contains a Total Residual Chlorine (TRC) limit. - (a) The Water Quality Based Effluent Limit for Total Residual Chlorine was calculated to be 15 μg/L (daily maximum limit) and 10 μg/L (monthly average limit).
+- Note 2 This permit contains a Total Residual Chlorine (TRC) limit. - (a) The Water Quality Based Effluent Limit for Total Residual Chlorine was calculated to be 18 μg/L (daily maximum limit) and 9 μg/L (monthly average limit).
 These limits are below the minimum quantification level (ML) of the most common and practical EPA approved CLTRC methods.
-The Department has determined the current acceptable ML for total residual chlorine to be 130 μg/L when using the DPD Colorimetric Method #4500 - CL G. from Standard Methods for the Examination of Waters and Wastewater.
+The Department has determined the current acceptable ML for total residual chlorine to be 130 μg/L when using the DPD Colorimetric Method #4500 CL G. from Standard Methods for the Examination of Waters and Wastewater.
 The permittee will conduct analyses in accordance with this method, or equivalent, and report actual analytical values.
 The minimum quantification level does not authorize the discharge of chlorine in excess of the effluent limits stated in the permit.
-Measured values greater than or equal to the minimum quantification level of 130 μg/L will be considered violations of the permit and values less than the minimum quantification level of 130 μg/L will be considered to be in compliance with the permit limitation. - (b) Disinfection is required during the recreational season from April 1 through October 31.
-Do not chlorinate during the nonrecreational months and an actual analysis for TRC and Dissolved Oxygen (DO) is not necessary. - (c) Do not chemically de-chlorinate if it is not needed to meet the limits in your permit. - (d) If no chlorine was used in a given sampling period, an actual analysis for TRC and Dissolved Oxygen (DO) is not necessary.
-Simply report as "AG - Conditional Monitoring Not Required This Period" for TRC and DO in the eDMR system.
+Measured values greater than or equal to the minimum quantification level of 130 μg/L will be considered violations of the permit and values less than the minimum quantification level of 130 μg/L will be considered to be in compliance with the permit limitation. - (b) Disinfection is required year-round. - (c) Do not chemically de-chlorinate if it is not needed to meet the limits in your permit. - (d) If no chlorine was used in a given sampling period, an actual analysis for TRC is not necessary.
+Simply report as "AG Conditional Monitoring Not Required This Period" for TRC in the eDMR system. - Note 3 Influent sampling for BOD5 and TSS is not required when the facility does not discharge effluent during the reporting period.
+Samples are to be collected prior to any treatment process.
+Calculate Percent Removal by using the following formula: [(Average Influent -Average Effluent) / Average Influent] x 100% = Percent Removal.
+Influent and effluent samples are to be taken during the same month.
+The Average Influent and Average Effluent values are to be calculated by adding the respective values together and dividing by the number of samples taken during the month.
+Influent samples are to be collected as a composite sample made up from a minimum of four grab samples collected within a 24 hour period with a minimum of two hours between each grab sample.

+PERMITTED

+FEATURE

+INF

-PERMITTED FEATURE INF TABLE B-1.
-INFLUENT MONITORING REQUIREMENTS The monitoring requirements in Table B-1 shall become effective on December 1, 2022 and remain in effect until expiration of the permit.
+TABLE B-1.
+INFLUENT MONITORING REQUIREMENTS

+The monitoring requirements in Table B-1 shall become effective on April 1, 2023 and remain in effect until expiration of the permit.
 The influent wastewater shall be monitored by the permittee as specified below:

-DADAMETER (C) LINITEC MONITORING REQUIREMENTS PARAMETER(S) UNITS DAILY MAXIMUM WEEKLY AVERAGE MONTHLY AVERAGE MEASUREMENT FREQUENCY SAMPLE TYPE eDMR Limit Set: IQ Biochemical Oxygen Demand 5 (Note 3) mg/L once/quarter composite Total Suspended Solids (Note 3) mg/L once/quarter composite MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY ; THE FIRST REPORT IS DUE APRIL 28, 2023 .
+DAD AMERICA (I) LINUTEG PARAMETER(S) UNITS DAILY MAXIMUM WEEKLY AVERAGE MONTHLY AVERAGE MEASUREMENT FREQUENCY SAMPLE TYPE eDMR Limit Set: IQ Biochemical Oxygen Demand 5 ( Note 3 ) mg/L once/quarter composite Total Suspended Solids (Note 3) mg/L once/quarter composite OVI DEPONIE

+MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE JULY 28, 2023.

-- Monitoring requirement only. - A composite sample made up from a minimum of four grab samples collected within a 24 hour period with a minimum of two hours between each grab sample. - See table on Page 5 for quarterly sampling requirements.
+- \ Monitoring requirement only. - \\ A composite sample made up from a minimum of four grab samples collected within a 24 hour period with a minimum of two hours between each grab sample. - \\\ See table below for quarterly sampling requirements.